 The high volume of production needed for Aotearoa New Zealand's export markets has meant more intensive land use in order to remain profitable (Saunders et al, 2016).
-Opportunities may be available to shift the export sector's emphasis to value (and values) rather than volume and sell high-quality products that reach consumers directly (Dalziel et al, 2018).
+Opportunities may be available to shift the export sector's emphasis to value (and values) rather than volume and sell high-quality and sustainably produced products that reach consumers directly (Dalziel et al, 2018).
 This could enable primary producers to reduce their impact on the land while regenerating land and soil ecosystems (Grelet and Lang, 2021).

 This transition could be helped by also building up other economic sectors, particularly in advanced manufacturing and global services.
 This would minimise economic disruption and achieve greater resilience in the economy to smooth the transition towards less-extractive economic activities (Greenaway-McGrevy et al, 2020).
-A value shift to a more circular economy is possible.
+A value shift to a more circular economy is possible and could bolster local economic opportunities and reduce international supply-chain dependence, while improving environmental outcomes (Kuch, 2022).
 This would see changes across production sectors and continued development of innovative products (Wreford et al, 2019).
 Any transition of this type would have to be carefully managed to ensure social equity and inclusiveness.

 The current economic structure does leave Aotearoa New Zealand exposed to global disruption.
 The high market concentration in key primary and service export sectors creates significant risks when trade with these markets is changed.
 A more diversified, less environmentally impactful export sector would bring greater resilience to the country's economic position (Islam, 2015; van Rensburg, 2019).
 Government has an important role in facilitating these changes.
-For example, MBIE is currently developing a draft advanced manufacturing industry development plan for the industry's contribution to a circular, diversified low-emissions economy (MBIE, 2022).
+For example, MBIE is currently developing a draft advanced manufacturing industry development plan for the industry's contribution to a circular, diversified low-emissions economy (MBIE, 2022b).
 The Fit for a Better World strategy from the Ministry for Primary Industries also highlights essential action points to help build resilience in the primary sector (MPI, 2020).